Shadowing and Clinical Experience

 Before shadowing or obtaining an internship through the College, students must sign a waiver.
 Students under 18 must also have a parent/guardian sign the release.
-After completing these experiences, students fill out a reflection sheet to share what they learned from the experience.
-This reflection helps us better serve students in the future so we can offer other opportunities and further advising.

 Clinical experiences (similar to an internship) are longer term opportunities to learn more in-depth details and foster a stronger understanding of the profession at a particular site.
 Clinical experiences can be completed for credit, and individuals must meet with the internship coordinator at least a semester in advance to set-up the experience.
 Certain programs/majors have clinical experiences built into the curriculum already so ask your academic advisor about this.